applied-cyber/ac-web/content/events/25spr/_index.md

 weight: 97
 ---

+### Monitoring and Constraining the Bananas VS Code SSH Age

+*Friday, May 16, 2025 at 4:30pm* \
+*Y2E2 362*

+{{< figure src="flyers/2025-05-16-vs-code-ssh-agent.png" width=500 >}}

+Join us for a deep dive with Aditya Saligrama, Senior Software Engineer at Formal and former President of Stanford Applied Cyber, on how to reverse-engineer and constrain the powerful agent behind VS Code’s Remote SSH — and what it means for system security.

+{{% details title="Speaker: Aditya Saligrama" closed="true" %}}

+Aditya Saligrama is the former President of Applied Cyber and a recent graduate from the Boston area where he studied Computer Science on the systems track with interests in web, mobile, and cloud security, distributed systems, and open source software.
+He currently works as Senior Software Engineer at Formal.

+He has competed on the CCDC team as Linux & Cloud lead, helping bring home a National Championship in 2023, and led web penetration testing on the CPTC team, helping the team place 2nd globally in 2024.
+Aditya also taught CS 40 Cloud Infrastructure and Scalable Application Deployment and was a Course Assistant for CS 155 Computer and Network Security.

+{{% /details %}}

 ### Public-Private Sector Partnership in Cybersecurity: A Discussion with Alum Jim Richberg

 *Friday, May 9, 2025 at 4:30pm* \